-Motorists can visit www.511PA.com to see plow truck locations and road-plowing data, and check conditions on more than 40,000 roadway miles, including color-coded winter conditions on 2,900 miles.
-511PA, which is free and available 24 hours a day, provides traffic delay warnings, weather forecasts, traffic speed information, and access to more than 1,000 traffic cameras.
+Motorists can visit 511PA.com to see plow truck locations, road-plowing data and check conditions on more than 40,000 roadway miles, including color-coded winter conditions.
+511PA, which is free and available 24 hours a day, provides traffic delay warnings, weather forecasts, traffic speed information, and access to more than 950 traffic cameras.

-The 511 phone service also provides travelers with real-time traffic conditions anywhere they have access to a phone.
+The 511PA phone service also provides travelers with real-time traffic conditions anywhere they have access to a phone.
 This free service can be accessed from most locations in the state.
-If you are unable to reach 511 Pennsylvania, your telephone carrier may not yet support this new service.
-Callers can still access 511 Pennsylvania by dialing 1.877.511.PENN (7366).
+If you are unable to reach 511PA your telephone carrier may not yet support this service.
+Callers can still access 511PA by dialing 1-877-511-PENN (7366).